telerik/kendo-ui-core/docs/controls/editors/maskedtextbox/overview.md

         });
     </script>

-When a MaskedTextBox is initialized, it will decorate the `<input>` element with a `k-textbox` CSS class.
+When a MaskedTextBox is initialized, it decorates the `<input>` element with a `k-textbox` CSS class.

 > **Important**
 >
-> The default mask is an empty string, which allows any input.
-If you need to restrict user input, define a mask value.
+> The default mask is an empty string which allows any input.
+To restrict user input, define a mask value.

 ## Configuration

-MaskedTextBox provides configuration options that can be easily set during initialization.
-Some of the properties that can be controlled are:
+The MaskedTextBox provides configuration options that can be set during initialization.
+The available properties are:

 * Value of the widget
 * Mask value
 * Custom mask rules
 * Prompt char
 * Culture name

-For a complete overview of the methods and configuration options MaskedTextBox applies, [review its API Reference](/api/web/maskedtextbox).
+For more information on its methods and configuration options, review the [API Reference of the MaskedTextBox](/api/web/maskedtextbox).

 ### Rules

 The following mask rules are available and predefined:

-- `0` - Digit.
+- `0`&mdash;Digit.
 Accepts any digit between 0 and 9.
-- `9` - Digit or space.
+- `9`&mdash;Digit or space.
 Accepts any digit between 0 and 9 or space.
-- `#` - Digit or space.
-Like **9** rule, but allows also the + (plus) and - (minus) signs.
+- `#`&mdash;Digit or space.
+Identical to **Rule 9**.
+In addition, allows the `+` (plus) and `-` (minus) signs.
-- `L` - Letter.
-Restricts input to letters a-z and A-Z. This rule is equivalent to [a-zA-Z] in regular expressions.
+- `L`&mdash;Letter.
+Restricts the input to a-z and A-Z letters.
+This rule is equivalent to [a-zA-Z] in regular expressions.
-- `?` - Letter or space.
-Restricts input to letters a-z and A-Z. This rule is equivalent to [a-zA-Z] in regular expressions.
+- `?`&mdash;Letter or space.
+Restricts the input to letters a-z and A-Z. This rule is equivalent to [a-zA-Z] in regular expressions.
-- `&` - Character.
-Accepts any character except space.
-The rule is equivalent to *\S* in regular expressions.
+- `&`&mdash;Character.
+Accepts any character except a space.
+The rule is equivalent to `\S` in regular expressions.
-- `C` - Character or space.
+- `C`&mdash;Character or space.
 Accepts any character.
-The rule is equivalent to *.* in regular expressions.
+The rule is equivalent to `.` in regular expressions.
-- `A` - Alphanumeric.
+- `A`&mdash;Alphanumeric.
 Accepts letters and digits only.
-- `a` - Alphanumeric or space.
-Accepts letters, digits and space only.
+- `a`&mdash;Alphanumeric or space.
+Accepts only letters, digits, and space.

 > **Important**
 >
-> Any mask rule can be escaped using the `\` character.
-An escaped rule is turned into a literal.
+> You can escape any of the masks by using the `\` character.
+The escaped rules turn into literals.

 ### Literals

-The following mask literals are globalized based on the current culture:
+Based on the current culture, the following mask literals are globalized:

-- `.` - Decimal placeholder.
-The decimal separator will be set according to the current culture used by Kendo UI.
+- `.`&mdash;Decimal placeholder.
+The decimal separator is set according to the current culture used by Kendo UI.
-- `,` - Thousands placeholder.
-The display character will be set according to current culture used by Kendo UI.
+- `,`&mdash;Thousands placeholder.
+The display character is set according to the current culture used by Kendo UI.
-- `$` - Currency symbol.
-The display character will be set according to current culture used by Kendo UI.
+- `$`&mdash;Currency symbol.
+The display character is set according to the current culture used by Kendo UI.

 > **Important**
 >
-> Any of the aforementioned literals can be escaped using the `\` character.
+> You can escape any of the literals by using the `\` character.

 ### Customize Mask Rules

-The MaskedTextBox widget provides the option to define custom mask rules during initialization.
+The MaskedTextBox enables you to define custom mask rules during initialization.
 To customize a mask rule, define it in the [`rules`](/api/web/maskedtextbox#configuration-rules) option.
 The widget supports rules defined as regular expression or a function.

 ###### Example